ExcaliburZero/github-readme-editor/README.md

 - "Bold" = Bolds selected text
 - "Italic" = Italicizes selected text
 - "[ ]" = Displays selected text as code
+- "<>" = Adds markup for a link to selected text, "url" can then be replced with the wanted url and the text will then link to the added url